SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Info: **Admin only.** Sets up a new button to listen to, for creating modmail threads.
 Should really only be used once.

 - **%singles**
     - Info: Pings the singles role and stores your ping for 30 Minutes.
-Also creates a thread and invites the user to it.
+Also creates a thread and invites the User to it.
 Has a 10 minute cooldown and can only be used in our arena channels.
     - Aliases: matchmaking, matchmakingsingles, mmsingles, Singles

-- **%spotify** `<@user: Optional>`
+- **%spotify** `<@member: Optional>`
     - Info: Posts the song you are currently listening to on Spotify.
 You need to enable the setting that displays your Spotify Session as your Discord Status for this to work.
 Does not work in DMs.
-User is optional, if not set this will return your own.
-Mention the User or use User ID.
+Member is optional, if not set this will return your own.
+Mention the Member or use Member ID.
     - Example: `%spotify @Phxenix`

 - **%stagelist**